I2C: Design

 I^{2}C uses only two signals: serial data line (SDA) and serial clock line (SCL).
 Both are bidirectional and pulled up with resistors.
 Typical voltages used are +5 V or +3.3 V, although systems with other voltages are permitted.

 The I^{2}C reference design has a 7-bit address space, with a rarely used 10-bit extension.
+Some vendors report 8-bit and 11-bit addresses instead, as the lowest bit in the first address byte is used to differentiate between write and read commands.

 Common I^{2}C bus speeds are the 100 kbit/s standard mode and the 400 kbit/s fast mode.
 There is also a 10 kbit/s low-speed mode, but arbitrarily low clock frequencies are also allowed.
 Later revisions of I^{2}C can host more nodes and run at faster speeds (400 kbit/s fast mode, 1 Mbit/s fast mode plus, 3.4 Mbit/s high-speed mode, and 5 Mbit/s ultra-fast mode).
 These speeds are more widely used on embedded systems than on PCs.

 Note that the bit rates are quoted for the transfers between controller (master) and target (slave) without clock stretching or other hardware overhead.
 Protocol overheads include a target address and perhaps a register address within the target device, as well as per-byte ACK/NACK bits.
 Thus the actual transfer rate of user data is lower than those peak bit rates alone would imply.
 For example, if each interaction with a target inefficiently allows only 1 byte of data to be transferred, the data rate will be less than half the peak bit rate.

 The number of nodes that can exist on a given I^{2}C bus is limited by the address space and also by the total bus capacitance of 400 pF, which restricts practical communication distances to a few meters.
-The relatively high impedance and low noise immunity requires a common ground potential, which again restricts practical use to communication within the same PC board or small system of boards.
+The relatively high impedance and low noise immunity require a common ground potential, which again restricts practical use to communication within the same PC board or small system of boards.